Get stories and expert advice on all things related to college and parenting.

 New grads beginning their professional lives aren’t the only ones struggling.
-The average parents borrows $21,000 for their children's higher education, and many parents and grandparents are taking on student loan debt at a time in their lives when it can negatively impact their ability to save for retirement.
+The average parent who takes out a loan (or loans) to help finance their child's higher education borrows $16,000 per year.
+Many parents and grandparents are taking on student loan debt at a time in their lives when it can negatively impact their ability to save for retirement.

 Because knowledge is power, I turned for advice to an expert: author and financial aid advisor Jodi Okun.
 By learning more about student loans, families can advise their students about borrowing carefully in order to avoid unmanageable debt after graduation.